The General Knowledge, Skill, and Experience Paradox

 Date Written: March 2, 2019

-This article traces the roots of this doctrine in the common law and shows how it has been incorporated, though never actually codified, in statutes, including the Defend Trade Secrets Act of 2016.
-As originally construed, the General Knowledge, Skill, and Experience Exclusion had a unique purpose: to preserve an employee’s right to improve her skills on the job and to transfer those skills to a different employer — notwithstanding the fact that she may have improved precisely because she was exposed to her employer’s valuable trade secrets.
-Accordingly, courts declined to protect information that otherwise qualified as a trade secret, and that was imparted to employees in complete confidence, if doing so meant an employee would no longer be able to work in the profession for which she was best suited.
+This Article traces the roots of this doctrine in the common law and shows how it has been incorporated, though never expressly codified, in statutes, including the Defend Trade Secrets Act of 2016.
+As originally construed, the general knowledge, skill and experience exclusion was intended to preserve an employee’s right to improve her skills on the job and thereafter transfer those skills to a different job or business endeavor.
+Trade secret law was thus interpreted not to encompass information that an employee needed in order to continue working in her profession.

 Keywords: trade secrets, employment, knowledge skill experience, employee mobility, non-competition contracts, intellectual property law